-The UWE graduate economist is engaged, aware of context, informed about the world, and about the history of economics, the economy and economic sustainability; is critical, technically competent, confident but aware of the limitations of their analysis; is an employable skilled problem-solver, a good communicator and narrator, a team worker; is a flexible decision-maker able to deploy their judgement as to the right method, theory or data set to employ at any one time.
-They are coproducers of knowledge, competent, self-reliant researchers.
-They are analysts and synthesisers, knowledgeable about economics and the economic system.
+UWE graduate economists are engaged, aware of context, informed about the world, and about the history of economics, the economy and economic sustainability; critical, technically competent, confident but aware of the limitations of their analysis; they are employable skilled problem-solvers, often with excellent applied work placement experience, are good communicators and narrators, team workers and flexible decision-makers, able to exercise judgement as to the right method, theory or data set to employ at any one time.
+They are co-producers of knowledge, self-reliant researchers, analysts and synthesisers, knowledgeable about economics and the economic system.